 If Employment Service doesn’t present a candidate after four days, you can find candidates yourself.
 During this process, you’ll likely conduct your interviews and identify the best talent for your job.
 Once you choose a potential employee, the Employment Service will confirm your pick and sign related documents to prove this confirmation.

 If the Employment Service doesn’t find a candidate for you, you can start posting your position in other places.
 JobMonaco is a French job site that many people use for their career search.
-With Kompass, you can post your business, and searchers can find employers that match their wants and needs.
+With Kompass, you can post your company, and searchers can find employers that match their wants and needs.

-How to Hire Monaco Employees
+How to Hire Employees in Monaco

 Though Monaco doesn’t require employment contracts, you’ll likely have an agreement with your employee.
 It will most likely be some form of collective agreement.
 The first step in hiring is making sure you and your employee understand the hiring terms.